As B.C. election approaches, Greens get cozy with Liberals

 Is the Green Party in a tacit alliance with the Liberal Party of Christy Clark in B.C.'s election?
 A lot of people in B.C. think so and here in Powell River the suspicions have been confirmed by the bizarre hosting of a meet-and-greet with Green Party Leader Andrew Weaver by the Chamber of Commerce.
 The president of the Chamber is none other than Jack Barr, the fundraising chair for the Liberal candidate, Mathew Wilson (though he claims he only found out about it after the fact).
-The Chamber has not hosted any other leader -- in fact it virtually has never before expressed a political bias.
+The Chamber has not hosted any other leader -- in fact it virtually has never before expressed a political bias during an election.

 At first glance these two parties make strange bedfellows.
 The Liberals have an absolutely appalling environmental record and happily take millions of dollars from mining companies, oil giants and the LNG industry.